JonEffector/E-commerce/README.md

-# welcome to my first E-commerce web application. it is made by the use of html, css, javascript,(react and redux)for frontEnd and nodejs with mongoDb for backEnd.
+# welcome to my first new E-commerce web application. mainly, this application is made by use of html,css,javascript,(react&redux)for frontend and for backend side i have used nodejs and mongodb for database.